 How to add Hidden Fields to your typeform

 1. Open your typeform from your workspace.
 On the right panel, click Logic.
-You can now see the Hidden Fields option:
+You can now see the Personalize with data option.
+Click this to go to Hidden Fields:

 2. Click Hidden Fields, and a new dialog will open where you can add your Hidden Fields:

-3. Click the + Add Hidden Field, then type in what you want to call it:
+3. Click the suggested hidden fields to add them, or + Add new field to create your own, then type in what you want to call it:

-Click the + button again to add more Hidden Fields as required, then hit Save.
+Click the + Add new field button again to add more of your own Hidden Fields as required, then hit Save.

 Hidden Fields must be written in lower-case letters.